 If his previous DUI was within 7 years, he will considered a second time offender.
 This changes the amount of jail time (minimum of 120 days) he faces, the fines, and other sanctions.
 If he received the second DUI while he was required to have an interlock or he did not have a license, he will...Read more »

 For whatever reason the Prosecutor's office decided not to move forward with the case at this time.
-It could be for a bunch of different reasons such as not having the officer available, a paperwork error, a Grand Jury Indictment is expected, etc. Unfortunately, it is difficult to know and find out...Read more »
+It could be for a bunch of different reasons such as not having the officer available, a paperwork error, a Grand Jury Indictment is expected, etc. Unfortunately, it is difficult to know and...Read more »

 We have been fighting the case aggv assault on an officer since Oct.
 11. I was there and there was no assault or resist during the arrest of my husband.
 They dismissed the case due to grand jury indictment that means they decided closed doors.
 One non-guilty arraignment happened and next will be...
 Read more »